What has our chapter been up to? Read some of our events below to learn what our amazing chapter works on.

 Upcoming and Recent Events

-On October 27th from 3:30-5:30pm, the Davis Chapter of the United Nations association of the United States (UNA-USA) is celebrating United Nations Day!
-This is a AAUW co-sponsored event!
+On October 27th from 3:30-5:30pm, the Davis Chapter of the United Nations association of the United States (UNA-USA) celebrated United Nations Day!

-Come listen to this years speakers, Troy Wolfe-the Senior Director of Education Programs and Learning at the UNF, Jolynn Shoemaker from UCD Global Affairs, and Chris Granger & Lynne Nittler from Cool Davis!
+Thank you to our speakers, Troy Wolfe-the Senior Director of Education Programs and Learning at the UNF, Jolynn Shoemaker from UCD Global Affairs, and Chris Granger & Lynne Nittler from Cool Davis!

 International Festival Davis 2019